Tax Planning 2019 - Individuals/Sole Traders

-Its time to get organised and plan the final stretch for 2018.
+It's time to get organised and plan the final stretch of 2019.
 We always say have all your tax minimisation strategies in place by the end of May for June 30.
-Some tax minimisation strategies are not available in June, i.e CBA interest prepayments.
+Some tax minimisation strategies are not available in June, i.e interest prepayments on investment interest needs finalising in May for some banks.

 Note the following key areas to consider as part of your June 30 tax planning Arsenal: